Can I Get Life Insurance If I Smoke? You Sure Can But It'll Cost Ya!

 Well, I have excellent news for occasional cigar smokers!

 It’s all about quantity.
-If you smoke one per month and don’t test positive for cotinine in your medical exam voila!
+If you smoke once per month and don’t test positive for cotinine in your medical exam, voila!

 But please beware – some life insurance companies are far more lenient when it comes to smoking than others.
 This means speaking to an independent agent to select the right company for you is imperative.